2009 Michigan Wolverines football team: Purdue

-At Wisconsin
+At No. 20 Wisconsin

 For their final road game of the season, the Wolverines traveled to Madison, Wisconsin to play the Wisconsin Badgers.
 Wisconsin scored first with a 22-yard TD pass by Scott Tolzien to Garrett Graham.
 Michigan tied the score with a 21-yard Tate Forcier TD pass to Vincent Smith.
 In the second quarter, the teams traded the lead.
 First, Michigan took the lead with a 37-yard Jason Olesnavage field goal.
 Wisconsin then went ahead with an 8-yard TD pass to Nick Toon.
 Michigan went back ahead when Ryan Van Bergen picked up Scott Tolzien's fumble (forced by Brandon Graham) and ran it back 14 yards for a touchdown.
 Wisconsin responded with a 1-yard TD run by John Clay, making the halftime score 21–17 Wisconsin.

 In the third quarter, Toon scored another TD off a 15-yard catch.
 Michigan responded with a 10-yard catch by Ray Roundtree.
 Wisconsin then scored 17 unanswered points, starting with a 7-yard TD catch by Lance Kendricks.
 In the fourth quarter the Badgers sealed their victory with a 1-yard TD run by Tolzien and a 28-yard field goal by Philip Welch.

 The game was Michigan's third straight loss at Wisconsin.
 It was also Michigan's 6th straight conference loss, the first time this has happened since the 1958–59 seasons.
-The Wolverines' record fell to 5–6; they needed to win next week to become bowl eligibile.
+The Wolverines' record fell to 5–6; they needed to win next week to become bowl eligible.